Livestock and Field Crops IPM Coordinator, Senior Extension Associate

 Curriculum vitae, letter of interest, names and contact information for three references, and a one page statement about your philosophy of IPM and effective ways of promoting and evaluating IPM implementation.
 Submit application at AcademicJobsOnline: NYS IPM.

-Start Date: October 1, 2016, or when a suitable candidate is identified.
+Start Date: Immediately, or when a suitable candidate is identified.

 Location: Cornell University, Ithaca, New York.
 Overnight travel will be required.